galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > ### {% icon hands_on %} Hands-on: Take a look at BAM format
 >
 > 1. Click on the collection name (`HISAT2 on collection N: aligned reads (BAM)`)
-> 2. Click on the eye icon of one of the BAM files to have a look at what it contains.
+> 2. Click on the {% icon galaxy-eye %} (eye) icon of one of the BAM files to have a look at what it contains.
 >
 >    > ### {% icon question %} Questions
 >    >